 BLRJ Revision:

 6VAC15-40-330.
-Restrictions on Physician – No restrictions shall be imposed on the physician by the facility in the practice of medicine.
-However, Administrative and security regulations applicable to facility personnel shall apply to medical personnel as well.
+Restrictions on Medical Personnel – No restrictions shall be imposed on the physician by the facility in the practice of medicine within the standards of care.
+However, Administrative and security regulations applicable to facility personnel shall apply to all medical personnel as well.

-6VAC15-40-340.
+PRC Approved BLRJ Revision - 6VAC15-40-340.
 Health Care Provider and Licensing, Certification and Qualification of Health Care Personnel– Each facility shall have a minimum of one licensed or qualified health care provider who is accessible to inmates a minimum of one time per week.
 Health care personnel shall meet appropriate and current licensing, certification, or qualification requirements.

 Workgroup Revision (Combined with 440):